jacklukem/Montereyfixes/README.md

 ```

 ```
-Note from CMD+S that work and it's writable from a snapshot booting:
+Note from CMD+S that works and it's writable from a snapshot booting:
 "mount -P 1" mounts the APFS Preboot Volume
 "mount -P 2" mounts the APFS Data Volume
 "mount -vat nonfs" not sure but I found that on BigSur